FWolfe/Zomboid-Modding-Guide/clothing/README.md

 3. The item will appear in inventory but appears invisible on character - this is probably because it did not get a new GUID table addition.
 And then of course, you got to give that clothing item an inventory icon, which you reference in the `/media/textures` file with `item_YourFile.png`.

+4. The GUID table, a reference file that the game uses for all clothing items, has not been created under the media folder.
+This should be added under ..\media-> fileGuideTable.xml

 [//]: # "Extra"
 ### How to make custom clothing appear on zombies